gbmhunter/MFixedPoint/README.rst

 		// You can use 64-bit fixed point numbers in exactly the same way!
 		Fp64f<48> aFp64Num = Fp64f<48>(4.58676);

+		// Creating a 32-bit slow fixed-point number (notice the slightly different syntax) Fp32s mySlowFp32Num = Fp32s(12.23, 12);

+		// You can cast slow 32-bit fixed-point numbers back to doubles
+		// (you can't do this with the fast fixed-point data types) std::cout << "My slow 32-bit fixed-point number = " << (double)mySlowFp32Num;

 		return 0;
 	}